 Why Study Political Science Here?

-Our strong network with the local, state, and federal governments will provide you with the opportunity to put your knowledge to work.
+Our strong network with local, state, and federal governments will provide you with the opportunity to put your knowledge to work.
 Our advisors help with course selection, degree requirements, internships, career planning, and applications for graduate and law school.
-We offer options in legal studies and national security studies.
+We offer options in legal studies, national security, and political theory.

 Beyond the Classroom

 Our students often get internships with the U.S. Congress, state legislatures, political campaigns, international organizations, and national, state, or local administrative agencies.
-We also offers programs like the Washington Semester and Hokies on the Hill to help you prepare for a career in public service.
+We also offer programs such as the Washington Semester and Hokies on the Hill to help you prepare for a career in public service.

 Our faculty members are productive authors, legal scholars, and award-winning teachers who are always eager to mentor students on research projects in their field of interest.
 If you have an undergraduate research project in mind that you’d like to pursue, just ask.

 Join the pre-law advising program to gain a wealth of information from our faculty and staff.
 They will guide you through decisions, academic preparation, and the application process.
 We also offer a legal studies option you can add to your degree.

 We work with many students in the Virginia Tech Corps of Cadets and ROTC, as well as veterans and students waiting to begin an armed forces training program.
 Our political science major also has an option in national security for training to advance your career in public service and the military.